-P-40 Hawk series of Curtiss Wright had been supplied to Great
+The P-40 Hawk series of Curtiss Wright aircraft had been supplied to Great

 Britain, France, China, Australia, South Africa, New Zealand and Russia

-and they served as a workhorse during WWII over whole battle field.
+and they served as a workhorse during WWII over the entire battle field.

-P-40 series and the when it was exported, it was called as Mk.II B. Its
+P-40 series and the when it was exported, it was called the Mk.II B. Its

-first flight was done on April 10, 1941.
+first flight was on April 10, 1941.
 It was equipped with a new fuel

-supplying system and the radio equipment so it could bring much more
+supplying system and radio equipment so it could carry much more

 - Optional form of canopy & landing gear.